deepjavalibrary/djl/basicdataset/README.md

-# DeepJavaLibrary - Basic Dataset
+# DJL - Basic Dataset

 ## Overview

-This module contains basic datasets that can be used to learn how to train your deep learning models.
+This module contains Deep Java Library's (DJL) basic datasets that can be used to learn how to train your deep learning models.

 ## List of datasets